 6712 The Nature and Assessment of Behaviour Disorders in Children and Adolescents

 6714 Principles and Practices in Exceptionality

 6719 Cultural Issues in Counselling

 6802 Adult Learning and Development

 The Internship Guidelines and Application for Internship (below) are in Adobe Acrobat (PDF) format.
 You will need Adobe Reader to read these files.
 If you need to download Adobe Reader, click on the following image and follow the download instructions.

 Although a few courses in this program are available online, either occasionally or on a regular basis, this program cannot be completed entirely by distance.
 Applicants please note that on campus courses in St. John's and distance courses will be necessary.

-Student membership in the Canadian Counselling Association (CCA) or other appropriate professional organizations is strongly recommended for all students in the program.
+Student membership in the Canadian Counselling & Psychotherapy Association (CCPA). or other appropriate professional organizations is strongly recommended for all students in the program.

 Students who plan to work in the school system should be aware of the Department of Education Certification Regulations to be eligible to work as a school counsellor.